bevyengine/rfcs/rfcs/45-stageless.md

 ### Running other systems on-demand with exclusive systems

-Exclusives systems have other uses.
+Exclusive systems have other uses.

 All systems and system sets added to an `App` are stored within a resource called `Systems`.
 If you want to run a system or system set, you have to extract it from `Systems`.